 I am a PhD student at the Stanford Institute of Computational and Mathematical Engineering (ICME).
 I graduated from the University of California, Berkeley in 2015 with a Bachelor of Arts degree in Pure Mathematics.
-My research interests lie in the applications of mathematical tools to create better models for glacier dynamics.
+My research interests lie in the applications of mathematical tools to quantify urban resilience to climate change.

 Education & Certifications